 After some discussion Barlow told Bateman that they had used all the material, which Trans Video Productions had bought the rights to in their last production and therefore did not have any footage, which could be used, and the brief conversation was then brought to an end.
 Barlow then remembers having a brief discussion with his young video editor regarding the peculiarity of A.K.
 Music putting together a UFO documentary.
 Barlow then contacted the Magnum Music Group, who affirmed that they had heard about the Elvis Presley footage from Ray Santilli of the Merlin Group.
 At the time Barlow did not really put any serious significance on any connection between Ray Santilli and A.K.
 Music’s client who wanted to make a UFO documentary, because he believed that Bateman was literally dangling a carrot.
 Not being that interested at the time Barlow put this issue to the back of his mind.

-In the summer of 1995, Bruce Barlow and his colleague Natalie Martin of Trans Video Productions were adding the finishing touches to their video ‘Penetrating the Web 2- Reasons To Believe’.
+In the summer of en , Bruce Barlow and his colleague Natalie Martin of Trans Video Productions were adding the finishing touches to their video ‘Penetrating the Web 2- Reasons To Believe’.
 This second video like the first, also contained interviews with many leasing UFO researchers including Budd Hopkins and Linda Moulton Howe, and carried on the discussion about the UFO phenomenon.
 Where ‘Penetrating The Web, Aliens or Illusions’ had left off.
 The editing of the second video was nearly complete, when one morning Keith Bateman of A.K.
 Music rang the doorbell of Trans Video Productions office, and over coffee Bateman and Barlow discussed the possibility of Trans Video Productions, providing A.K.
 Music with some footage for an impending Karaoke video.
 It was during these negotiations that Bateman asked Barlow what production he was working on at that time, and a short discussion ensued regarding ‘Reasons To Believe’.
 This then led to Bateman asking Barlow if he had read about the Roswell ‘alien autopsy’ footage, Barlow said he had read something about it.
 Barlow was particularly interested when he learned from Bateman that it was Ray Santilli of the Merlin Group, who had the footage.
 Trans Video Productions had often acted as intermediaries between Ray Santilli and the Magnum Music Group, because Santilli was often slow and unreliable in supplying master tapes for editing and duplication, which Magnum Music had bought the rights to.

 Bateman then asked Barlow what his opinion was regarding the authenticity of the footage (alien autopsy), and Barlow replied that he wasn’t sure if the film was genuine, but that someone was going to make a lot of money from it.
 Then Bateman suddenly announced that it was A.K.
 Music who had made the footage.
 At first Barlow was incredulous with disbelief, and refused to take Bateman’s confession seriously.
 Bateman continued to insist however, that A.K.
 Music had voided the alien autopsy sequence.
 Barlow, and Natalie Martin then listened carefully as Bateman gradually told his story.
 Bateman maintained that Ray Santilli, who was a regular client of theirs, had contacted A.K.
 Music and asked them to shoot some footage, which could later be used as a reconstruction of an alien autopsy.
 Santilli has stated that he wanted footage of this kind to use in a project he had in mind.
 It suddenly dawned on Barlow that it must have been Ray Santilli who had the idea for a UFO documentary, when Bateman had contacted him in1993.
 When questioned Bateman confirmed this.